 Keep your cell phone away from your head.
 In a society that finds it difficult to disconnect from technology, it is not uncommon for individuals to sleep with their cell phones on or near their beds.
 At the very least, keep these devices at least 3 feet away.
 Not only can a dim light from your cell phone interrupt your body’s ability to produce melatonin, but a phone call or text message during the night can interrupt sleep cycles, which are crucial to feeling rested and overall wellness.

 Take a melatonin supplement.
 Melatonin is a hormone secreted in the brain that is produced by sleep.
 It is also a sleep aid.
 The important thing to know about melatonin is that taking too much could actually interrupt your sleep or cause other problems.
 While there are melatonin supplements available over the counter, they should be used with caution.
 A small dose of melatonin may help you achieve a normal and healthy sleep cycle, but long-term use of melatonin can interrupt the integral relationship between melatonin production and the body’s adrenal glands.
 A dose of between 0.3 mg and 1mg is recommended.

 Eat a sleep-friendly diet.
 What you eat before bed could be the culprit that is ultimately disrupting your sleep.
 Other foods may help induce sleep.
-Click here to read my recent blog about a sleep-friendly diet.

 Adults require between six and eight hours of sleep each night.
 Not getting enough sleep or getting too much sleep has been known to increase weight gain.
 For a healthy body and a healthy lifestyle, it’s important that you get enough sleep.
 If you’re struggling to adjust to a new fall schedule try the tips listed above to adjust your body’s circadian rhythm.